fermuch/react-native-battery-status/README.md

 ```
 ## Extra installtion
 * This plugin uses react-native-cordova internally.
-So you need to add it to your project to.
+So you need to add it to your project too.
 Follow these steps to install react-native-cordova.
 * Android:
 * In `android/settings.gradle`
 ```gradle